-- Our future growth and success depend on our ability to successfully develop and commercialize our product candidates, which we have yet to do. - Our growth and success depend on our acquiring or in-licensing products or product candidates and integrating such products into our business, and we may have limited growth opportunities if we fail to do so. - Our future success is highly dependent on the successful development of our CAR T and gene therapy technology and product candidates.
+- Our future growth and success depend on our ability to successfully develop and commercialize our product candidates, which we have yet to do. - Our growth and success depend on our acquiring or in-licensing products or product candidates and integrating such products into our business, and we may have limited growth opportunities if we fail to do so. - Our future success is highly dependent on the successful development of our chimeric antigen receptor ("CAR") engineered T cell ("CAR T") and gene therapy technology and product candidates.